Reconciliation and the Eucharist

 Although the children are prepared in Year 3, we build on the knowledge and understanding gained in the earlier years as well as the child’s faith from home.

-The programme begins in Spring 1 when the children participate in an Enrolment Mass at Holy Name Church, Great Barr.
+The programme begins with the children participating in an Enrolment Mass at Holy Name Church, Great Barr.
 This enables the children and their families to make a clear symbol of commitment and dedication to the programme.

 The children take part in RE lessons focusing on both sacraments and also preparation Masses leading up to receiving the sacraments of Reconciliation and the Eucharist.
-As well as RE lessons and preparation Masses, the children (along with a family member) attend a whole day Spiritual Retreat day at Alton Castle.
-This retreat day forms part of St. Mark’s ‘Journey of Faith’ Programme which prepares the children and their family in receiving the Sacraments.
+As well as RE lessons and preparation Masses, the children (along with a family member) attend spiritual retreats, workshops and time for prayer and reflection in school.
+These experiences form part of St. Mark’s ‘Journey of Faith’ Programme which prepares the children and their family in receiving the Sacraments.
 The ‘Journey of Faith’ Programme is run on a number of evenings after school and it is always followed by a fish and chip supper which is enjoyed by all.

 The children also take part in many Sunday Celebration Masses leading up to the Sacrament of the Eucharist at Holy Name RC Church, Great Barr.
-The children receive the sacrament of Reconciliation in May and the sacrament of the Eucharist in June.
+The children receive the sacrament of Reconciliation followed by the Sacrament of the Eucharist in June.

 Reconciliation is a special occasion whereby children are supported by both staff and parents.
 Those accompanying the children at this Sacrament also take part in the celebration and are given the opportunity to receive reconciliation themselves.